Luftare/shadow/README.md

 - guns can be dropped and dropping on top of another gun will swap the currently equipped gun
 - two guns can be equipped and selected from
 - opponents rotate to their facing
+- nickname is stored accross sessions in local storage

 ## Maybe?

 - audio source direction will change pan
+- settings can be configured by players and stored in local storage

 ## Done